AbdullahRaslan/pdsnd_github/README.md

 Bikeshare Data Exploration (New York Sample)

 ## Description
 This project analyzes US bikeshare data to answer common questions about travel patterns (user types, trip durations, popular stations, and time-based trends).
-The repository contains code and notebooks to load, clean, analyze, and visualize the data.
+The repository contains code to load, clean, analyze, and visualize the data.

 ## Files used
 - README.md — this file